CarsonScott/Online-Category-Learning/README.md

 ### Overview

-This algorithm is composed of two main steps: the learning step, where a probability density function is approximated to match a set of samples, and the classification step, where a probability distribution assigns each sample to a category/categories.
-More generally, a multidimensional probability space is generated based on a set of previous samples, and used to comprehend and interpret each incoming sample.
+This algorithm utilizes two main processes that together allow input patterns to be learned and classified: First, a probability density function is approximated according to a collection of samples.
+Second, a category is assigned to each new sample with respect to its point on the probability space.

+More generally, a multidimensional probability space is generated from on a set of previous observations, and used to comprehend and interpret each incoming observation.
 A sample represents a point, and the specific location of the point determines how it is classified.
-A gradient ascent algorithm is used to traverse the space from each sample point to a local maximum, and consequently discovering a feasible category or categories that best label the given sample.
+A gradient ascent algorithm is used to traverse the space from each sample point to a maximum, resulting in a feasible category estimation for the sample.

 ### Density Estimation